 Welcome to the official home page of the historic town of Warwick, Massachusetts!
 I hope this page will help visitors locate information about our town and its history and attractions, as well as serve our townspeople as a source of helpful information and an electronic Town Hall.
-And see our wonderful town Newsletter (May 2016 issue) - recent, older newsletters are here; or join the WarwickList, for even more information about our town.
+And see our wonderful town Newsletter (February 2021 issue) - recent, older newsletters are here; or join the WarwickList, or the Warwick L-ternative Facebook page for even more information about our town.

 Ed Lemon, Webmaster